Oceanos1/ADA-Storytelling-les-fraises-tagada/_features/04-POIs.md

 Now that we have an idea of how sociable natives are, we need to identify how they behave and in particular the places of interests they go to.
 We'll call them POIs.
 In order to do so, we must identify the places they go to, at what frequency, and what combinations of places they go on the same day.

+We first have a look at the USA.
 In the table below, you will find the top thirty of the most visited POIs in the US dataset.
 It can be helpful to know which seats are popular and which are not, especially if your goal is to make friends.
+We put the number of Check-ins so as to compare the values and to see how much more popular are the top values in comparaison with the other values.

 <br>